 Let’s start with the good news.
 Sweating is a necessary (and totally normal) function of the human body.
 It assists in regulating our body temperature and works by stimulating our eccrine glands to release a mixture of water, sodium and other substances onto the surface of the skin.
 This moisture then evaporates and cools us down.

 While it may be unpleasant at times, this process can be beneficial for our bodies in more ways than one.
-Sweating can boost endorphins, cleanse your pores (read: the skinny on sweat), potentially lower your risk of kidney stones and even protect against certain germs and bacteria (like E. coli and Staphylococcus) that can build up on your skin.
+Sweating can boost endorphins, cleanse your pores, potentially lower your risk of kidney stones and even protect against certain germs and bacteria (like E. coli and Staphylococcus) that can build up on your skin.

 But what happens when this natural process goes rogue?
 Cue unsightly sweat patches, tissues stuffed in your armpits, waving from your hips and awkward hugs with your elbows tucked firmly into your sides!